Heartbeat Monitoring

 • Check if your cron schedule matches the actual job execution times

-• Grace period is too short for the job’s normal runtime
+• Grace period may be too short for the job's normal runtime

 • Network issues preventing ping requests from reaching Upcron.io